 SL: He uses colors to describe his perfumes, and the music he performs, including Tchaikovsky’s sixth symphony.

 FL: I see a lot of orange and green in the first movement.
 I see red and black in the third movement.
 And I see a lot of brown and probably dark blue in the last movement.

-SL: Fabio Luisi is currently music director of the Zurich Opera and principal conductor of the Metropolitan Opera, and will become principal conductor of the Danish National Symphony in 2017.
-He develops perfumes in laboratories in Switzerland and New York.
+SL: Fabio Luisi is currently music director of the Zurich Opera and principal conductor of the Danish National Symphony.
+He was principal conductor of the Metropolitan Opera from 2011 to 2017.
+His perfume company has headquarters in Switzerland and New York.